Molecular Strong Coupling and Cavity Finesse

-It is useful at this point to compare the line spectra for the PL, the absorption and the reflectance at normal incidence (i.e. $k_{\parallel}=0$ ) for each cavity type, i.e. panels (f) in figures \ref{fig:open_data}, \ref{fig:half_data} and \ref{fig:full_data}, we also refer the reader to figures S2, S3 and S4 of the supplementary information.
-These data encapsulate much of what we see in the full dispersion data.
+The measured photoluminescence dispersion for the full cavity (right hand column of figure 1) is significantly different from the open and half cavity cases, the PL clearly tracking the lower polariton mode.
+Calculated data for the absorption in the TDBC are shown in SI figure S8, panel (e).
+As for the PL, there is now a very significant change in the absorption that also clearly tracks the polariton modes.

-\textbf{Open cavity:} For the open cavity the absorption is modified, but doesn't track well with polariton position.
-The PL is unperturbed.
-Indeed, a comparison of the PL data in figure \ref{fig:open_data}(f) with the data in figure S5 of the Supplementary Information shows that the weak PL shoulder at $\sim$1.97 eV is present in the thin film and is thus unlikely to be a consequence of the open cavity structure.
+It is useful at this point to compare the line spectra for the PL, for which we have chosen $k_{\parallel}=0$.
+Figure \ref{fig:PL_comparison} shows the PL spectra for another set of open, half and open cavities with different thicknesses than those in fig. \ref{fig:schematic of cavities and PL}, but with equivalent spectral behaviour (full dispersion data in supplementary figures S3, S4, and S8).
+We have indicated the position of the lower polariton of the least detuned cavity mode at $k_{\parallel}=0$.
+As a reference `uncoupled' case, a thin film of TDBC (20 nm) on Si is used, which has a strong PL peak at 2.07 eV with a weak shoulder around 1.96 eV.

-\textbf{Half cavity:} For the half cavity the absorption shows clear signs of being modified by the polaritons, and the PL is also very clearly modified, although does not track the polariton position, there is only very weak dispersion of some of the PL features, see figure \ref{fig:half_data}(d).
-The thicker half-cavity does show extra features in the PL, and these may be linked to the (lower) polariton modes supported by this structure, see figure S4(d,f).
+For the {\it open cavity}, the 1.97 eV PL shoulder is clearer than in the thin film and the 2.07 eV peak is broader and the PL remains non-dispersive.
+For the {\it half cavity}, the 1.97 eV PL peak is substantially enhanced compared to the open cavity, but there is still no clear PL dispersion.
+The thicker half-cavity PL is slightly dispersive.
+The changes at 1.97 eV might be weakly linked to the (lower) polariton modes supported by this structure, see figure S4 (d,f).
+The absorption spectrum shows signs of being modified.